 Let him who is without sin cast the first stone, right?
 We're all sinners.
 This is just one that represents the pit of sinfulness.
 But by the grace of God we might have gone to that pit had not Jesus saved us.
 We understand it for what it is.
 We understand that God can forgive and cleanse.
 Let's pray.

 It's been good tonight, Lord, just to kind of talk as a family about this thing.
 Such a horrible thing.
-But I guess when I think about this I always remember that You're so holy that one little tiny white lie would stain the entire dimensions of heaven, any little sin, the ones we pass by, are utterly vile in Your sight.
-So may we not think we're the holy ones but know that we, too, are sinners and need of Your salvation.
-We pray tonight for any in our midst who are caught in this kind of life style.
-It's hard because the burning is so deep, the lust is so strong, the inversion so captivating, the experiences is so bizarre and unforgettable that they stain the mind and they're so hard to get rid of.
+But I guess when I think about this I always remember that You're so holy that one little tiny white lie would stain the entire dimensions of heaven.
+Any little sin, the ones we pass by, are utterly vile in Your sight.
+So may we not think we're the holy ones but know that we, too, are sinners in need of Your salvation.
+We pray tonight for any in our midst who are caught in this kind of lifestyle.
+It's hard because the burning is so deep, the lust is so strong, the inversion so captivating, the experiences so bizarre and unforgettable that they stain the mind and they're so hard to get rid of.
 We think of the man who said, "The good things I forget so easily, the evil I remember so long."
-We pray that You'll deliver folks from this and from memories of past experiences, fill up their minds with the things that edify.
+We pray that You'll deliver folks from this and from memories of past experiences.
+Fill up their minds with the things that edify.
 Set their affections on things above.
 Give them deliverance from temptation.
-Lord, we would even ask that this church might know the testimonies of those delivered from this that our hearts might rejoice with them.
+Lord, we would even ask that this church might know the testimonies of those delivered from this, that our hearts might rejoice with them.
 May they be free from the bondage of this horrifying sin.

 Father, I pray that You'll speak, that You'll touch hearts.
 Help us all to be aware of our sin and grateful that You've provided forgiveness for us.
-Thank You that You eagerly receive sinners who come to You in Christ' name.
+Thank You that You eagerly receive sinners who come to You.
+In Christ's name.
 Amen.